MATCHPOINTS 2026 - Resilience in a Challenged Europe

 • Moderator Lotte Folke

-Keynote on Populism and Geopolitics: How Europe can respond to a changing United States?
+Keynote on Populism and Geopolitics: How can Europe respond to a changing United States?

 Panelists: